usgs-makerspace/wbeep-processing/README.md

 #### First, setup Yeti for these calculations.

 Load data and scripts onto Yeti (yeti.cr.usgs.gov, AD login).
 Include all 6 model component historic record files with the pattern `historical_[var name]_out.nc`).
 Also load all scripts needed (see list below).
 Lindsay used WinSCP to do this step.
 It took a long time (hours!).
-If Lindsay or Megan still have the files in their user account (/home/lplatt or /home/mhines) you can just copy the files to your own home dir from within one of those directories with `cp *.R /home/<yourhomedir>` and `cp *.slurm /home/<yourhomedir>`
+If Lindsay or Megan still have the files in their user account (/home/lplatt or /home/mhines) you can just copy the files to your own home dir from within one of those directories with `cp *.R /home/<yourhomedir>` and `cp *.slurm /home/<yourhomedir>` and `cp *.nc /home/<yourhomedir>`

 * `split_historic_data.R`,
 * `split_historic_data.slurm`,